Home / Brands

 A resent development is the new Becksöndergaard bag collection designed with the brands DNA “Rebellious Love” in mind.
 Raw leather, sophisticated details and functionality are the keywords used in the design process where the aim is to offer designer leather bags of high quality at affordable prices.

 Burt Shavitz was a happy bee keeper in Maine.
 In 1984 he met Roxanne Quimby who made candles from the leftover wax from his hives.
-Since those early days, the company has grown to be a leading natural beauty product manufacturer with over 180 different lines over half of which are almost 100% natural and on average are 99% natural.
+Together they founded Burt’s Bees and since those early days, the company has grown to be a leading natural beauty product manufacturer with over 180 different lines over half of which are almost 100% natural and on average are 99% natural.
 The best selling product today is still their lip balms, including the original beeswax flavour.

 Chococo have been hand making beautiful chocolates near Swanage in Dorset since 2002.
 They have won over 75 national and international fine food awards in that time.
 They use single origin chocolate and wherever possible local and seasonal ingredients with no added preservatives or sugar.
 They are packed by hand into their beautiful colourful boxes.